 As compared to other antipsychotic medications, Seroquel is relatively safe in terms of overdose, according to a report published in the Indian Journal of Psychiatry.
 This means that even if overdose does occur, the risks may not be as high to the patient as they would be in the case of other antipsychotic medications.
 The researchers cite a case study in which one woman attempted suicide with a 1400 milligram dose of Seroquel.
-She experienced extreme drowsiness and irregular heartbeat, but after gastric lavage, a sedative via IV, and 14 hours of medical supervision, she was released.
+She experienced extreme drowsiness and irregular heartbeat, but after gastric lavage, an anxiolytic via IV, and 14 hours of medical supervision, she was released.

 Signs of a Seroquel overdose may include:2

 - Drop in blood potassium levels

 Additionally, high-dose or overdose of Seroquel can result in the development of a serious movement disorder characterized by tremors and/or uncontrollable muscle movements.
 This disorder may be irreversible.2

-Regular Seroquel use for an extended period of time will lead to a physical dependence on the drug.
+Regular Seroquel use for an extended period of time may lead to a physical dependence on the drug.
 Should it be determined that use of the medication is no longer the best choice for treatment, cessation of use should be monitored by a physician.
 Abruptly stopping ingestion of Seroquel when there is physical dependence can trigger withdrawal symptoms.
 These symptoms will vary depending on the dosage amount, how long the person has been taking the drug, the other medications in current use and/or being stopped at the same time, and the symptoms experienced due to the underlying mental health disorder being treated.